 This fitting procedure was originally developed for use in the procedure for measurement of carbon dioxide content of inhaled air.
-However, the fitting procedure should also be used for this type of hooded device whenever necessary in a test method in the standard e.g. breathing resistance.
+However, the fitting procedure should also be used for this type of hooded device whenever necessary in a test method in the standard for example, breathing resistance.

 B-2 PRINCIPLE

-The device is fitted to a Standard dummy head which, if necessary, is mounted on a suitable torso.
+The device is fitted to a standard dummy head which, if necessary, is mounted on a suitable torso.
 The arrangement is connected to a breathing machine and the appropriate test result is determined when stable conditions have been achieved.

 B-3 APPARATUS

 In the procedure the dummy head on the torso is fitted with a collar.
 The collar is sealed to the neck of the dummy and contains ports which allow air out of the hood in controlled and evenly distributed manner.
-By adjusting a sliding ring, more or less air is allowed out of the hood thereby controlling the pressure inside the hood (see Fig. 12 (a)).
+By adjusting a sliding ring, more or less air is allowed out of the hood thereby controlling the pressure inside the hood [see Fig. 12 (a)].
 The test result is determined with the hood in various positions on the head.
-An elastic line is used to control the position of the hood on the head (see Fig. 12 (b)).
+An elastic line is used to control the position of the hood on the head [see Fig. 12 (b)].
 If the hood is provided with a head harness then the normal fitted position shall be used.